-Orbital metastasis is relatively uncommon, but some primary tumours do have a predilection to metastasise to the orbit.
+Orbital metastases are relatively uncommon, but some primary tumours do have a predilection to metastasise to the orbit.

 This article concerns itself with extraocular metastases, rather than intraocular tumours or direct extension of tumours from neighbouring regions.
 For a discussion of intraocular metastases please refer to uveal metastases.

-In general patients with metastatic disease do not develop orbital metastases, being identified clinically in less than 1% of cases, although much more prevalent when autopsy series are carried out (thus many patients who die from metastatic disease have asymptomatic orbital deposits) 7.
+In general, patients with metastatic disease do not develop orbital metastases, being identified clinically in <1% of cases.
+Prevalence is much higher in autopsy series, reflecting the high prevalence of asymptomatic orbital deposits 7.

-In as many as 30-50% of patients who are symptomatic from orbital metastases (except for breast cancer metastases), orbital symptoms occur well before local symptoms form the primary tumour manifest, and as such are the first indication of advanced malignancy 1,3,6.
+In ~40% of patients who are symptomatic from orbital metastases (except for breast cancer metastases), orbital symptoms occur well before local symptoms from the primary tumour manifest, and as such is the first indication of advanced malignancy 1,3,6.

-Enophthalmos due to infiltration and desmoplasia is most frequently encountered with breast carcinoma metastases, although it may also be occasionally seen in adenocarcinoma form the gastrointestinal tract 4.
+Enophthalmos due to infiltration and desmoplasia is most frequently encountered with breast carcinoma metastases, although it may also be occasionally seen in metastases from gastrointestinal tract adenocarcinoma 4.
+This may be associated with hypoglobus.

-Diagnosis is often known, or widespread metastatic disease offers easier targets for biopsy.
-In cases where orbital metastases are isolated biopsy may be required to establish the diagnosis.
+Diagnosis is often known and widespread metastatic disease offers easier targets for biopsy.
+In cases where orbital metastases are isolated, a biopsy may be required to establish the diagnosis.
 This is usually performed as an open biopsy, to allow for adequate haemostasis 1,3.

-Common tumours to metastasise to the orbit include 1-6:
+Common tumours to metastasize to the orbit include 1-6

 - breast cancer